 What’s inside Stephansdom?

-If you just want to get a quick taste of Stephansdom’s atmosphere and architecture, you can: the front of the nave and part of the northern side are open access.
+If you just want to get a quick taste of Stephansdom’s atmosphere and architecture, you can: the front of the nave and part of the northern side are freely accessible.
 Everything else requires a ticket.

-So you’ll need to pay (see below) to get up close to the altar, climb a tower, or view the catacombs.
+So you’ll need to pay (see below) to climb a tower, tour the catacombs, and similar.

-You won’t get a great view of the main altar or giant sarcophagus of Frederick III, for example, but you get reasonably close to the 1447 altar with its decorated panels.
+You won’t get a close view of the main altar or the giant sarcophagus of Frederick III, for example, but you get reasonably close to the 1447 altar with its decorated panels.

 Nevertheless, I’d recommend at least taking the self-guided tour of the rest of the interior, because Stephansdom reveals its true delights in close-up.